Shujatali007/Deep-Learning-Prjoects/Cotton-Disease-Detection/README.md

 # Summary
 In this project we have 4 classes diseased leaf , diseased plant , freash leaf and freash plant.

-In this notebook I will use transfer learning techniques like InceptionV3 and ResNet 50 and we'll check how our accuracy got affected with respect to these transfer learning models.
+In this project I will use transfer learning techniques like InceptionV3 and ResNet 50 and we'll check how our accuracy got affected with respect to these transfer learning models.